-1. If a peace officer refuses to submit to a polygraphic examination:

-- (a) No law enforcement agency may take any disciplinary or retaliatory action against the peace officer; and - (b) No investigator may make a notation of such a refusal in the investigator's report or in any other manner maintain evidence of such a refusal. - 2.
-Evidence of any refusal by a peace officer to submit to a polygraphic examination is not admissible at any subsequent hearing, trial or other judicial or administrative proceeding.
-(Added to NRS by 1983, 2097; A 2001, 1663)
+- 1. If a peace officer refuses to submit to a polygraphic examination: - a) No law enforcement agency may take any disciplinary or retaliatory action against the peace officer; and - b) No investigator may make a notation of such a refusal in the investigator's report or in any other manner maintain evidence of such a refusal.

+2. Evidence of any refusal by a peace officer to submit to a polygraphic examination is not admissible at any subsequent hearing, trial or other judicial or administrative proceeding.

 NRS 289.055 Establishment and availability of written procedures for investigating complaints and allegations of misconduct.

 Each agency in this State that employs peace officers shall:

 - 1. Establish written procedures for investigating any complaint or allegation of misconduct made or filed against a peace officer employed by the agency; and - 2.
 Make copies of the written procedures established pursuant to subsection 1 available to the public.
-(Added to NRS by 1999, 948)